Training & Certification Loans Overview

 Since HFLS lends to households, a married couple is considered one borrower.
 If an applicant is married or partnered, he or she must include their spouse’s/partner’s information in the application.

-Loan applicants must have annual pre-tax household income at or below the income limits for their household size.
+Loan applicants must have annual pre-tax household income at or below the income limit for their household size.
 If your annual pre-tax household income is slightly above the limit in the chart below, please contact Loan@HFLS.org to speak with a Loan Officer about your specific situation; you may still qualify for an HFLS loan.

 The program offers two different types of loans depending on the program cost and the borrower’s needs: